 The First-Year Seminars at Puget Sound introduce students into an academic community and engage them in the process of scholarly inquiry.

-In these discussion-based seminars, students develop the intellectual habits necessary to write and speak effectively and with integrity.
-Students increase their ability to develop effective arguments by learning to frame questions around a focused topic, to assess and support claims, and to present their work to an academic audience both orally and in writing.
-As part of understanding scholarly conversations, students learn to identify the most appropriate sources of information and to evaluate those sources critically.
-Over the course of two seminars, students-with increasing independence-contribute to these conversations and produce a substantive scholarly project.
+Students develop the intellectual habits necessary to write and speak effectively and with integrity in these discussion-based seminars.
+Students increase their ability to develop compelling arguments by learning to frame questions around a focused topic, assess and support claims, and present their work to an academic audience both orally and in writing.
+As part of understanding scholarly conversations, students learn to identify the most appropriate information sources and evaluate those sources critically.
+Over the course of two seminars, students-with increased independence-contribute to these conversations and produced a substantive scholarly project.

-Each seminar is focused around a scholarly topic, set of questions, or theme.
-These seminars may be taken only to fulfill the SSI core requirement, and may simultaneously fulfill the KNOW graduation requirement.
+Each seminar is focused on a scholarly topic, set of questions, or theme.
+These seminars may be taken only to fulfill the SSI core requirement and simultaneously fulfill the KNOW graduation requirement.

-- These seminars teach students how to frame a problem or question, how to develop a thesis, how to defend their thesis effectively, and how to think critically about arguments-their own and those of others.
+- These seminars teach students how to frame a problem or question, develop a thesis, defend their thesis effectively, and think critically about arguments- their own and those of others.

-- These seminars address important conventions of written argumentation (including audience, organization, and style), as well as approaching writing as a process.
+- These seminars address important conventions of written argumentation (including audience, organization, and style) and approach writing as a process.

-- In Seminar I, assignments focus on material largely provided by the instructor.
+- In Seminar I, assignments focus on material provided mainly by the instructor.

-- In Seminar II, students produce a substantive scholarly paper or project, appropriate to the skill-level and preparation of first-year students, that involves independent research.
+- In Seminar II, students produce a substantive scholarly paper or project appropriate to first-year students' skill level and preparation that involves independent research.

-- Each seminar requires students to present arguments orally through discussion and more structured presentation.
+- Each seminar requires students to present arguments orally through discussion and a more structured presentation.

 - In Seminar I, students learn to distinguish between different types of information sources (for example, scholarly vs. popular, primary vs. secondary) and learn to evaluate sources of information for biases, reliability, and appropriateness.